awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    ```

 **Note**
+The `managedNodeGroups` option for Amazon EKS [Managed Node Groups](managed-node-groups.md) is currently only supported on Kubernetes 1\.14 clusters\.
+We recommend that you use the latest version of Kubernetes that is available in Amazon EKS to take advantage of the latest features\.
+If you choose to use an earlier Kubernetes version, you must remove the `--managed` option\.
 For more information on the available options for eksctl create cluster, see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.

    ```